simvue-io/docs/docs/tutorial_advanced/introduction.md

     If you restart the docker container at any point, you will need to repeat this step as your changes will not be saved

 !!! warning
-    Currently this tutorial will only work on the Dev02 Simvue server as it relies on methods implemented in the `support_v2_server` branch.
+    Currently this tutorial will only work on the Dev02 Simvue server as it relies on methods implemented in the `dev` branch.
 ## Option 2: Custom Setup
 ### Create a virtual environment